Stocks extend decline as trade woes batter sentiment

 TOKYO (Reuters) - Stocks extended their slump in early Asian trade on Monday, with U.S. equity futures off to a softer start for the week as worries over U.S.-China trade tensions battered investor sentiment.

-S&P futures were down 0.6 percent and the Dow futures lost 0.7 percent, while Australian stocks declined 0.9 percent.
+S&P futures ESc1 were down 0.6 percent and the Dow futures YMc1 lost 0.7 percent, while Australian stocks declined 0.9 percent.

 White House trade adviser Peter Navarro’s comments that U.S. officials would raise tariff rates on Chinese imports if the two countries could not come to an agreement during a 90-day negotiating period fanned fresh concerns over U.S.-China trade relations.